 Whether the sneaker deities have been on your side and you’ve secured a pair at retail or you’ve bit your tongue and purchased it on the after-market, the Air Jordan 1 is expensive.

 Yet, if you’ve landed on this page, it’s likely that you’re okay with paying retail for a pair.
 It’s also likely that you recently caught an “L” on the Nike SNKRS app, checked resale prices on every platform between Stadium Goods and your local Facebook group, and (either internally or externally) uttered the question, ‘Why are Jordan 1s so expensive?’
-You’ll probably stay different answers depending on where you search and who you ask, but basic economics may help lay a solid foundation.
+You’ll probably receive different answers depending on where you search and who you ask, but basic economics may help lay a solid foundation.

 The price of a product – Jordans included – is determined by the law of supply and demand.
 While scholars, small-scale entrepreneurs, and business magnates have mulled over the microeconomic theory, the law boils down to the following: A good’s market price is the figure at which quantity supplied equals quantity demanded.
 In a sneaker context, here are two examples of the premise in action: